SpecFlowOSS/SpecFlow/docs/ui-automation/Selenium-with-Page-Object-Pattern.md

 ***> Note:** The `Then` step here is the "testing" part where we compare the results from the Page Object Pattern with the expected results, the time delay between hitting the add button and getting the results is covered by the `WaitForNonEmptyResult()` value.

-Next, we work on the CalculatorPageObject.cs file.
 Using the Selenium WebDriver we simulate a user interacting with the webpage.
 The element IDs on the page are used to identify the fields we want to enter data into.
 Other functions here are basically simulating a user entering numbers into the calculator, adding them up, waiting for results, and moving on to the next test.

 The code is well commented so you can understand what each line is for: